olegyablokov/cpp-logger/README.md

 ## Getting started
-This is a fast thread-safe standalone C++17 library for logging.
+This is a fast, easy-to-use, thread-safe, standalone C++17 library for logging.

 ## Usage
 To use the logger, do the following:

-0. Link the compiled library to your CMake-configured project (read "Build" section below):
+1. Link the compiled library to your CMake-configured project (read "Build" section below):
 ```
 target_link_libraries(<project_name>, path/to/build/<lib_name>)
 ```